ygda-org/programming-guide/sections/final.md

 > Learning these concepts as you go on your own is a great way of learning too!

-Here are some that we have finished or made decent progress on:
+Here are some that we have finished:
 - Levels and a Main Menu: [Scene Management & the SceneTree](./extensions/scene-management/intro.md)

 Here are some subjects we eventually plan to add or are working on:
 - Power-ups: [Resources](./extensions/resources/intro.md)
-- Godot's UI framework
 - Shaders
 - CPU/GPU particles
-- Audio
-- Serialization
+- Serialization (extension to Levels and Main Menu)

 > If there's any topic you think we should include here, make a issue or pull request!
 You can also just ask an officer on discord.